eamejiastanford/aa241x_mission/README.md

      + `u_offset` - offset in the Up direction in [m]
      + `score` - the current score based on the team's position estimates

- - `geodetic_based_lake_lag_pse` - this topic, of type [`geometry_msgs::PoseStamped`](http://docs.ros.org/melodic/api/geometry_msgs/html/msg/PoseStamped.html), contains the ENU position of the drone in the Lake Lag frame as computed directly by the GPS coordinates.
+ - `geodetic_based_lake_lag_pose` - this topic, of type [`geometry_msgs::PoseStamped`](http://docs.ros.org/melodic/api/geometry_msgs/html/msg/PoseStamped.html), contains the ENU position of the drone in the Lake Lag frame as computed directly by the GPS coordinates.
 NOTE: only the position and header information contain valid information, the orientation data of the message is empty.
+You may find it helpful to use this Lake Lag frame ENU position over using the Pixhawk local frame + offset for getting to the landing location as this geodetic based position should have less error.

 ### Subscribes to ###